Intisar Abioto

 Intisar Abioto (born 1986) is an artist and storyteller currently living and working in Portland, Oregon.
 Working within and between the forms of dance, photography, collaboration, prose, and poetry, Abioto explores the meaning of time, space, and belonging within the construction of who, where, and what composes the African diaspora.
 Abioto has travelled across North America, Europe, and Africa to tell stories of personal identity and collective belonging.
 Her work interprets the tradition of Africans who can fly into contemporary and local landscapes, highlighting the fluidity of migration across national and natural boundaries.
-With the five women artists in her family, she is a cofounder of Studio Abiotto.
+With the five women artists in her family, she is a cofounder of Studio Abioto.

 Early life and education

 Born in Memphis, Tennessee, Abioto moved to Portland, Oregon as a young adult with her family.
 Herself and four sisters infused this new home base with the creativity intuitive to their home town community and upbringing.
 She completed undergraduate studies at Spelman College and Wesleyan University.